microsoft/health-architectures/Postman/README.md

 For more information on registering client applications in AAD, please review the [Service Client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-service-azure-ad-client-app) and [Confidential Client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) documentation for Azure API for FHIR.

-## Step 2 - Assign user/app roles for Postman in Azure API for FHIR and FHIR-Proxy
+## Step 2 - Assign user/app roles for using Postman with Azure API for FHIR and FHIR-Proxy

 1. In Azure Portal, go to **Home** -> **Resource groups** and find the resource group containing your Azure API for FHIR instance.
 When in the resource group **Overview**, click on your Azure API for FHIR app name in the list.
 <img src="./docs/images/Screenshot_2022-02-15_142434_edit2.png" height="328">